 14. Finnick, Catching Fire by Suzanne Collins

-Forget Peeta and Gale; Finnick is where it's at.
+Yes, Peeta and Gale are the beloved breakout characters, but Finnick is where it's at.
 And "Finn" is a pretty adorable nickname, too.

 15. Lyra, His Dark Materials Trilogy by Phillip Pullman

-Lyra is "destined to bring about the end of destiny" and Kate Bush wrote a song about her by name, so you can't go wrong here.
+Lyra is "destined to bring about the end of destiny" in the award-winning series.
+And Kate Bush even wrote a song about her by name, so you can't go wrong here.